rcd-env/earno/README.md

 - **Compete** across different difficulty levels (2x2, 4x4, 6x6, 8x8 grids)
 - **Win up to 2.5x** their bet amount on perfect games

-The game is powered by a Solidity smart contract deployed on Celo Alfajores testnet, ensuring transparent and trustless gameplay.
+The game is powered by a Solidity smart contract deployed on Celo Mainnet, ensuring transparent and trustless gameplay with real CELO rewards.

 ---